 The function of the independent audit is critical in meeting the legal requirements that are often imposed on nonprofits by state and federal statute.
-These requirements are specifically mandated and outlined in 45 C.F.R.
-Part 75, Subpart F. However, there may be circumstances where an audit is not required.
+These requirements are specifically mandated and outlined in 45 CFR Part 75, Subpart F. The Charities Bureaus of many states also mandate financial statement audits.
+However, there may be circumstances where an audit is not required.
 In these cases, the board may wish to consider an independent audit for the purpose of providing donors an assurance that the CIL is operating in a fiscally sound and prudent fashion.
-Additionally, the audit is an outside assurance that the CIL is receiving and expending revenue in a manner consistent with its legal authority to do so, and in a manner that is consistent with contractual or donor limitation.
+Additionally, the audit is an outside assurance that proper policies, internal controls, and procedures are in place and that the CIL is receiving and expending revenue in a manner consistent with its legal authority to do so, and is consistent with contractual or donor limitation.
 By law, an independent audit can only be conducted by an outside CPA or CPA firm.
 Remember that a single compliance audit for all federal awards is required if your expenditures of federal funds exceed \$750,000.
 If your federal expenditures are below this amount, you may still want to secure an independent audit of your financial statements.

 It is important to recognize that an audit committee or the board selects and contracts with the CPA for the audit, not the executive director.
 This cost is borne by the CIL and, if mandated by the funding authority or authorities, is an allowable expense as long as it is budgeted and properly allocated.
-Management may be charged in the task of bidding the process to the market, but it should be explicit and clear that the board retains the CPA.
+45 Management may be charged in the task of bidding the process to the market, but it should be explicit and clear that the board retains the CPA.
 Once the auditor is selected, it is a good practice to receive a written proposal from the CPA in an engagement letter, which is accepted and signed by the president and/or treasurer of the board.